-We have a joint management arrangement with neighbouring NHS Southport and Formby CCG.
-Our chief officer (Fiona Taylor) and chief finance officer (Martin McDowell) receive remuneration for undertaking these roles for both CCGs.
-Their total banded remuneration for the period to 30 June 2022 from these roles is:
+We have a joint management arrangement with neighbouring NHS South Sefton CCG.
+The chief officer (Fiona Taylor) and chief finance officer (Martin McDowell) receive remuneration for undertaking these roles for both CCGs.
+Their total banded remuneration from these roles is: